 Questions to consider before applying for Familia Adelante

-- Is there a need to augment services for high risk Latino youth (those with early signs of behavioral or emotional issues)?
+- In my organization, is there a need to augment services for high-risk Latino youth (those with early signs of behavioral or emotional issues or risky behaviors)?

 - Does my organization have access to middle school age youth 10-14?

-- Can my organization commit staff and other resources to implement this 12 week, curriculum based model?
+- Can my organization commit staff and other resources to implement this 12-week in-person or 8-week virtual online curriculum-based model?

 - Can this program be sustained by the organization?
 Does my organization have a relationship with a potential funder for FA?
 Please refer to the readiness checklist below for more details on sustaining the program.